Bay-class frigate: Design

-In addition to the Radar Type 285 fire control set, Radar Type 291 air warning was carried at the head of the topmast in addition to Radar Type 276 (later 293) target indication at the masthead.
+Along with the Radar Type 285 fire control set, Radar Type 291 air warning was carried at the head of the topmast in addition to Radar Type 276 (later 293) target indication at the masthead.
 The associated IFF transponders were also carried on the foremast to distinguish between friendly and enemy targets and a high frequency direction finder (HF/DF) was carried on a short pole mainmast aft.

 Six Bays were completed to different designs.
 Dundrum Bay and Gerrans Bay were renamed Alert and Surprise and completed as "despatch vessels", commander-in-chief's (C-in-C) yachts for the Mediterranean and Far East Fleets.
 These ships omitted the Mark V Bofors mounts and the aft 4 in guns and had the superstructure extended to provide additional flag accommodation and stepped a tall mainmast.
 The four other ships were completed as survey vessels, specifically to deal with the vast numbers of uncharted wrecks and mines around the British Isles from wartime.
 They were unarmed, except for four 3-pounder saluting guns.
 They had shorter forward shelter decks and carried survey boats under davits abreast the funnel and minesweeping gear aft.